Webster's Unabridged Dictionary - Letter P - Page 40

 Perennially (adv.) 不絕地;永駐地 In a perennial manner.

 Perennially (adv.)
-In a perennial manner; repeatedly; "We want to know what is perennially new about the world".
+In a perennial manner; repeatedly; "We want to know what is perennially new about the world."

 Perennibranchiate (a.)
+(Anat.)
 Having branchae, or gills, through life; -- said especially of certain Amphibia, like the menobranchus.
 Opposed to caducibranchiate.

 Perennibranchiate (a.)
+(Zool.)
 Belonging to the Perennibranchiata.

 Perennity (n.)
 The quality of being perennial.
+[R.] -- Derham.

 Pererration (n.)
 A wandering, or rambling, through various places.
+[R.] -- Howell.

 Perfect (a.)
 Brought to consummation or completeness; completed; not defective nor redundant; having all the properties or qualities requisite to its nature and kind; without flaw, fault, or blemish; without error; mature; whole; pure; sound; right; correct.